Cades Cove: Gregory's Cave

 The fracturing and weathering of the limestone and sandstone in Cades Cove has led to the formation of several caves in the vicinity, the two largest of which are Gregory's Cave and Bull Cave.
 Bull Cave, at 924 ft, is the deepest cave in Tennessee.
 Trilobite and brachiopod fossils have been found in Gregory's Cave.

 The entrance to Gregory's Cave is approximately 10 ft wide and 4 ft high.
 The cave consists primarily of one large passage that averages 20 to 55 ft wide and 15 ft high.
-This passage is 435 ft long and a side passage to the right (south) is developed about 300 ft from the entrance.
+This passage is 435 ft long, and a side passage to the right (south) is developed about 300 ft from the entrance.
 This side passage ends after about 100 ft.
 In the vicinity of this side passage are "tally marks" on the wall, which were typically left by saltpeter miners.
-The dirt on this side of the cave has been excavated and removed and pick marks are still visible in the dirt.
-Saltpeter mining occurred in this region from the late 18th century through the Civil War, so this mining activity must have occurred sometime between 1818, when settlers arrived in Cades Cove and 1865, the end of the Civil War.
+The dirt on this side of the cave has been excavated and removed, and pickax marks are still visible in the dirt.
+Saltpeter mining occurred in the Smokies from the late 18th century through the Civil War, so this mining activity must have occurred sometime between 1818, when settlers arrived in Cades Cove and 1865, the end of the Civil War.
 Since this is a relatively small cave and the amount of dirt in the cave was not extensive, this would have been a small mining operation.

-Gregory's Cave is the only cave in the national park that was ever developed as a commercial cave.
+Gregory's Cave is the only cave in the national park that was developed as a commercial cave.
 The cave was opened to the public in July 1925.
-After the Gregory property was bought for the national park in 1935, the Gregory family was given a "lifetime dowry" and the owner, J. J. Gregory's wife, Elvira, was allowed to live there until her death on March 26, 1943.
+After the Gregory property was bought for the national park in 1935, the Gregory family was given a "lifetime dowry", and the owner, J. J. Gregory's wife, Elvira, was allowed to live there until her death on March 26, 1943.
 One of her sons was allowed to remain on the property until he harvested his crop in the fall of 1943, after which the property was completely owned by the National Park Service.
 Donald K. MacKay, a geologist with the National Park Service, reported that the Gregory family was still showing the cave commercially as late as 1935.
-At that time the admission price was 50 cents for adults and children were admitted free.

 During its history as a commercial cave, Gregory's Cave had walkways, which were made of wood in some places, and electric lights.
-Wesley Herman Gregory, son of J. J. Gregory, reported that the lighting system was a "Delco System" This may have been a generator producing electricity for the lights inside the cave.
+Wesley Herman Gregory, son of J. J. Gregory, reported that the lighting system was a "Delco System".
+This may have been a generator producing electricity for the lights inside the cave.

 During the Cold War, Gregory's Cave was designated as a fallout shelter, with an assigned capacity of 1,000 people.
 The cave was stocked with food, water, and other emergency supplies.

-Gregory's Cave is now securely gated and entrance is by permit only from the National Park Service.
+Gregory's Cave is now securely gated, and entrance is by permit only from the National Park Service.
 Entrance is generally restricted to scientific researchers.